64kramsystem/vga-passthrough/1_INTRODUCTION_TO_VGA_PASSTHROUGH.md

 ## Guide and audience orientation

-This guide is intended to be a walkthrough more than a troubleshooting guide.
+This guide is intended to be a walkthrough, more than a troubleshooting guide.

-The audience is therefore, people who have hardware already known to work well with VFIO, and want an easy, hassle-free, way to setup the virtualization, rather than those who spend hours trying to make passthrough work on unsupporting hardware, or to achieve impractical but ideal setups.
+Therefore, the audience is people who own hardware already known to work well with VFIO, and want an easy, hassle-free, way to setup the virtualization, rather than those who spend hours trying to make passthrough work on unsupported hardware, or to achieve impractical but ideal setups.

 This is not as obvious as it sounds, because there is a surprising amount of users willing to spend many hours trying to solve the infamous audio crackling issue, when a 3$ USB sound card solves the issue permanently and perfectly.